A lot or a little?

 There's no outright moralizing -- Goldman is far too shrewd a writer for that -- but the message comes through, amidst a hail of gunfire, that crime is only glamorous up to a point.
 "Your times is over," they're told, "and you're gonna die bloody, and all you can do is choose where."
 The import of that statement is not lost on the viewer.
 Academy Awards went to Goldman for his outstanding screenplay, Conrad Hall for cinematography, and Burt Bacharach for his original score and the movie's theme song "Raindrops Keep Fallin' On My Head."

-Families can talk about the charisma of the outlaws: It's impossible to watch this movie and not laugh with them, sympathize with them, even want to see them shoot their way out of trouble?
-What sort of example, parents might wonder, does that set for their children?
+Families can talk about the charisma of the outlaws.
+It's impossible to watch Butch Cassidy and the Sundance Kid and not laugh with them, sympathize with them, even want to see them shoot their way out of trouble.
+What sort of example does that set?
 Is it ever okay to break the law if you can get away with it?
 What do you think of the crimes Butch and Sundance committed?